ispras/vmemperor/README.md

   0. Install VMEmperor dependencies with `pip install -r requirements.txt` (optionally create a virtualenv ).
 Install npm for managing frontend
   0. For `ispldap` set up LDAP server IP in `auth/ispldap.py:12`, variable `SERVER_IP`
   0. Optionally [Adapt your Ansible playbooks](https://github.com/pashazz/vmemperor/wiki/AnsiblePlaybookConfigFormat), see example in `ansible` folder
+  0. change your directory to `/backend` and copy `/configs/config.ini` to there.
   0. Start VMEmperor with `python3 vmemperor.py`
   0. from `frontend` directory install dependencies with `npm install`
   0. run frontend with `npm run start`